awsdocs/amazon-athena-user-guide/doc_source/workgroups-create-update-delete.md

 ## View the Workgroup's Details<a name="viewing-details-workgroups"></a>

 For each workgroup, you can view its details\.
-The details include the workgroup's name, description, whether it is enabled or disabled, and the settings used for queries that run in the workgroup, which include the location of the query results and encryption configuration\.
+The details include the workgroup's name, description, whether it is enabled or disabled, and the settings used for queries that run in the workgroup, which include the location of the query results, expected bucket owner, encryption, and control of objects written to the query results bucket\.
 If a workgroup has data usage limits, they are also displayed\.

 **To view the workgroup's details**